Liability

 Registry of Public Agencies

+California law requires certain public entities file certain information with the Secretary of State and the county clerk of each county in which the public agency maintains an office.
+Government Code § 53051 requires the disclosure of the information on Form 405, “Registry of Public Agencies.”
 The law also provides that a public agency must file an amended statement within 10 days after any change in the facts reported in the original Form SF-405.
 This requirement must be met any time there is a change in the names or reported addresses of the members of the governing body or leadership of the agency.
-Please take a moment and confirm your public agency has filed the requisite Statement with the State and County in which you are located.
+The statement of information overview contains more detailed information.
 If your public agency has not filed the requisite Statement, please ensure it does so without further delay.
 This requirement also extends to any other public agency, successor agency, JPA, special district, etc., your agency has created or is part of.